About the Mill

 Whole Grains and Your Health

 Whole grains, including wheat, carry a substantial amount of nutrients essential to our health.
 Unfortunately, in the process of making refined white flour or even enriched wheat flour, over half of the vitamin B1, B2, B3, E, folic acid, calcium, phosphorus, zinc, copper, iron, and fiber are lost!
-This is because the nutrient center of the grain, the protein- and vitamin B- rich aleurone layer, stays attached to the bran during milling, and thus is removed from refined flour.
+This is because the nutrient centers of the grain, the vitamin B-rich aleurone layer, fibrous bran, and nutrient dense germ are all removed from refined flour.
 Studies show that consuming whole grains, especially 100% whole grain (as opposed to refined flour), can help prevent and combat chronic diseases.
 It can:

 - Control obesity and improve metabolism.
-Whole wheat’s high fiber content and lower glycemic index improves the digestion of carbohydrates and helps to control blood sugar spikes.
+Whole wheat’s high fiber content improves the digestion of carbohydrates and helps to control blood sugar spikes.
 Thus, it may prevent excessive weight gain associated with Type 2 diabetes, high cholesterol, and cardiovascular disease.

 - Protect against cardiovascular diseases and some cancers.
 Whole grain’s high fiber content aids in metabolism and digestion, lowering “bad” cholesterol levels.
 It controls estrogen levels that, when excessive, are associated with breast cancer.